not-that-metaDAO/MTOTM/README.md

 ## Quick Start
 #### Remix IDE
-- Load ERC20Terminal.sol, JBController.sol, and Token.sol, and scripts folder via load from Github on Remix IDE Homepage.
+- Load all .sol contracts and scripts folder via load from Github on Remix IDE Homepage.
 - Compile contracts and enable optimization of 200 in Compiler tab.
 - Change 'owner' var in 'Quick_Launch.ts' to your address.
 - Make sure your Deploy environment is set to 'Injected Provider-Metamask' and network says Rinkeby.
 - Right-click => Run 'Quick_Launch.ts' script, accept all three transcations, note the tx-hash of the project to load into Etherscan for the Project ID.
 - Interact with deployed contracts to approve the terminal, then pay and redeem tokens using the terminal.
+See Steps 3 - 6 in 'Many to One to Many swap implementation' below to

 ## JuiceBox Contracts Needed - Rinkeby